 The frequency of payments differs among loans.
 Typically, intermediate- and long-term loans are structured with monthly, quarterly, semi-annual or annual payments.
 More frequent principal payments generally reduce the total interest paid over the life of the loan.
 A similar factor to consider is the timing of the payments.
 Obviously, it is preferable to have payments which correspond with high cash inflows.
-A borrower should establish a payment pattern with a lender that coincides with his or her cash flow.
+You should establish a payment pattern with a lender that coincides with your cash flow.